---

 ```js

-import firestore from '@react-native-firebase/firestore';
+import { collection, doc, getFirestore } from '@react-native-firebase/firestore';

 // Get user document with an ID of ABC

-const userDocument = firestore().collection('Users').doc('ABC');
+const userDocument = doc(collection(db, 'Users'), 'ABC');

 ```

-The `doc` method returns a [`DocumentReference`](https://invertase.github.io/react-native-firebase/_react-native-firebase/firestore/types/firestore/DocumentReference.html).
+The `doc` function returns a [`DocumentReference`](https://invertase.github.io/react-native-firebase/_react-native-firebase/firestore/types/firestore/DocumentReference.html).

 A document can contain different types of data, including scalar values (strings, booleans, numbers), arrays (lists) and